 The daily evaporation from Lake Tahoe (half a billion gallons) would meet the daily water needs of 5 million Americans.

 The floor of the Lake Tahoe Basin is at an elevation of about 4,580 ft (1,396 m), which is lower than the surface of the Carson Valley to the east!
 With an average surface elevation of 6,225 ft (1,897 m) above sea level, Lake Tahoe is the highest lake of its size in the United States.

-The Lake Tahoe Basin was formed by geologic block (normal) faulting about 2 to 3 million years ago.
+The Lake Tahoe Basin was formed by geologic block (normal) faulting about 2-3 million years ago.
 A geologic block fault is a fracture in the Earth's crust causing blocks of land to move up or down.
-Uplifted blocks created the Carson Range on the east and the Sierra Nevada on the west.
-Down-dropped blocks created the Lake Tahoe Basin in between.
-Some of the highest peaks of the Lake Tahoe Basin that formed during this process were Freel Peak at 10,891 ft (3,320 m), Monument Peak at 10,067 ft (3,068 m) (the present Heavenly Valley Ski Area), Pyramid Peak at 9,983 ft (3,043 m) (in the Desolation Wilderness), and Mt.
-Tallac at 9,735 ft (2,967 m).
+The Carson Range on the east and the Sierra Nevada on the west represent uplifted blocks of land; the Lake Tahoe Basin in-between the Carson Range and Sierra Nevada represent a down-dropped block of land.
+Some of the highest peaks of the Lake Tahoe Basin that formed during this process include:

 Snow, rain, and streams filled the southern and lowest part of the basin, forming the ancestral Lake Tahoe.
 Modern Lake Tahoe was shaped and landscaped by the scouring glaciers during the Ice Age (the Great Ice Age began a million or more years ago).
 Many streams flow into Lake Tahoe, but the lake is drained only by the Truckee River, which flows northeast through Reno and into Pyramid Lake in Nevada.